|

 Parsley

-Parsley is said to add vigor and help asparagus grow.
+Parsley plants are said to add vigor and help asparagus grow.
 Much like lettuce, You can plant parsley between the rows to help keep the soil cool and moist.

 Fresh parsley grows from the ground in the garden.